 “We see the ability to design, build and test bipropellant liquid-fueled rockets as a key career skill in the coming decades, with a host of new, innovative aerospace companies such as SpaceX, Blue Origin and Orbital ATK taking spaceflight in entirely new directions,” Dr. Zubrin said.
 “Using methane as a fuel is a critical component for missions to the planet Mars, as it is easy to create liquid methane out of the resources already available on that world.”

-Details on how to enter the contest and the exact rules for the competition will be posted on the Mars Society and FAR websites in the near future.
+For full details on how to enter the contest and the exact rules for the FAR/Mars Society student rocket competition, please click here.

 The Mars Society is the world's largest and most influential space advocacy organization dedicated to the human exploration and settlement of the planet Mars.
 Established by Dr. Zubrin and others in 1998, the group works to educate the public, the media and government on the benefits of exploring Mars and creating a permanent human presence on the Red Planet.